Understanding Current Child Labor Laws and Regulations

 14 or 15 Years Old

-14- and 15-year olds are allowed to work, but there are limits to the kinds of jobs they can have, and the hours they can work.
-During the school year, their hours are limited to 3 hours on a school day and 18 hours per week.
+Of course, 14- and 15-year-olds are allowed to work, but there are limits to the kinds of jobs they can have, and the hours they can work.
+During the school year, their hours are limited to three hours on a school day and 18 hours per week.
 On days when there's no school and in the summer, working hours can increase to 8 hours a day and 40 hours per week.